vieteio/docs/docs/editor/index.md

 </div>

 <div style={{ width: '100%', clear: 'both' }}>
-Relations will not be used directly in that tutorial (but will do undirectly).
-The explanation for directional relations will be given in other pages of the documentation.
+Further explanations regarding directional relations will be provided in other sections of the documentation.
 </div>

 ## Elements movement and navigation